 While Marc advises on a wide range of transactions in different sectors, he has a specific expertise in cross border transactions, capital raisings, acting for and against private equity, advising startups and investors in startups, advising clients in the health, aged care and retirement villages space, and not-for-profits.

 Marc is a trusted adviser for several ASX listed companies, private companies and not-for-profit clients.
 As well as advising these clients on transactions, Marc and his team take the time to get to know the client’s business so they can assist with practical and timely legal advice on day to day matters with a strong understanding of the client’s business objectives and imperatives.
 This involves a wide range of legal work including contract interpretation, assisting with the negotiation of key supplier and customer contracts, local and international distribution agreements, privacy, services agreements, government funding agreements and regulatory compliance.

-- Advising Complete Office Supplies, the second largest B2B office supplier in Australia, on its acquisition of the Australian division of French-headquartered global office supplies company, Lyreco, which had annual revenue of $70 million prior to the acquisition.
+- Acting for Complete Office Supplies, the second largest B2B office supplier in Australia, on multiple acquisitions including its acquisition of the Australian division of French-headquartered global office supplies company, Lyreco, which had annual revenue of $70 million prior to the acquisition.

 - Advising a delisted public company on all aspects of its restructure and ultimate privatisation, including advising on the selective share buy back of shares from more than 800 minority shareholders, and the subsequent compulsory acquisition of minority shareholdings by a private family entity.